What Norway’s retailers learnt from tobacco plain packaging

 Norway proves that after introducing plain packaging, getting revenue from tobacco sales will require increased retailer effort.
-As we notice in Norway, retailers that are well prepared for the new restrictions tend to retain tobacco sales profits.
+As we notice in Norway, retailers that prepare well for the new restrictions tend to retain tobacco sales profits.
 But how to maintain tobacco sales at the same level after stricter laws come into place?
 Many retailers opt for using automated solutions that help them steer away from some of the most common problems.

-Plain tobacco packaging pioneers around the world
+Tobacco plain packaging pioneers around the world

 Solutions that work

 “With the products safely stored in Select & Collect Dispenser, we have full control over the sale of cigarettes, snus and prescription-free medicines.
-We don’t have to spend unnecessary time looking for the right products in the cashier-area, and with the new legislation on tobacco, we see an even greater need for the solution.”
+We don’t have to spend unnecessary time looking for the right products in the cashier-area.
+And with the new legislation on tobacco, we see an even greater need for the solution.”
 Says Nida Tharaldsen at Coop Mega Vinderen, Oslo.

-From the retailers’ experience, what is excellent about Select & Collect is that the tobacco products are all stocked in one convenient place and it only takes a second to hand the item to the customer.
+From the retailers’ experience, what is excellent about Select & Collect is that the tobacco products are all stocked in one convenient place.
+And it only takes a second to hand the item to the customer.
 This simple process ensures that even with the plain packaging, you can avoid losing a valuable shopping basket over a failure to conveniently sell the desired tobacco product.

 All in all, Norway has successfully adapted to the new laws by using automated solutions, which have certain benefits:

-Faster transaction for the customer
+- Faster transaction for the customer

-Faster and easier re-stocking of the tobacco products for the retailer
+- Faster and easier re-stocking of the tobacco products for the retailer

-Keeping all tobacco products out of sight
+- Keeping all tobacco products out of sight

-Showing the tobacco price list according to each country’s requirements
+- Showing the tobacco price list according to each country’s requirements

 As Norway’s example proves, for every problem, there is a solution.
 It is indeed possible to retain tobacco profits at the same level with the help of automated solutions.